nodegoat/documentation/usage/API/store.md

 #### Method

 The request method allows you to specify the operation you want to perform.
-Each method allows you to submit nodegoat Objects that are structured using the [Query Design response](/usage/API/query.md#design) and formatted following the [Query Data response](/usage/API/query.md#data):
+Each method allows you to submit nodegoat Object dictionaries that are structured using the [Query Design response](/usage/API/query.md#design) and formatted following the [Query Data response](/usage/API/query.md#data):

 ```json
 OBJECT = {